Someecards Logo

 ADVERTISING

-"AITA for wear a wearing a green designer dress and 'trying' to upstage the bride and her bridal party?"
+"AITA for wear a wearing a green designer dress and 'trying' to upstage the bride?"

 I’m from India and my husband and I were recently invited to his subordinate’s wedding in the Bay Area.
 I was really excited about it as it’s the first American wedding I’m attending after moving to the states after my own wedding in February this year.